 Most people who are fed up with your competitor or don’t like them for any other reason, such as price or the CEO kills elephants etc., are searching for keywords like “alternatives to X” or “software like XYZ”.

-If you create pages like that on your website to show them why are you better, the chances of them converting are higher.
+If you create pages like that on your website to show them why are you better, the chances of them converting are higher but make sure you have a good DA & DR Matrix score.
 These are high intent buyers and they will convert like anything if your offering and your copy on that page is good.
 Essentially, this trick offers you traffic that converts.

 Keep in mind that this has become a big business in itself where companies like Capterra or G2 create pages for all of the startups out there and start ranking well for their names.
 However, it is not so difficult to beat them if you keep building links to these pages from other websites.

 Most search engines look at how your inner pages are linking out to each other.
 When Google started back in the day they relied on an algorithm called Page Rank.
 It is still relevant today even though some SEOs don’t agree to that.

 By interlinking your pages creatively you increase the “value” of each page.
 When the value of a page goes up, the value of links on that page also goes up.
 Consequently the pages being linked from this page improve in value and eventually you have a website full of..well..”value”.